Market Correction Definition

 - In a sharp market downturn, companies float share buyback offers as the market prices of the stocks could be low or closer to the fundamental prices, and people are found to be in a selling spree.

 - It also gives a good opportunity to cover up the positions for traders carrying the short positions.

 It is observed that when the market falls, the movement is quite sharp, and to the majority of stock market players, it affects negatively.

 - The falling market creates a panic in the market.
 Also, it brings upon a strong selling trend because a fear prevails that it could go further, and thus this trend continues.
 In these situations, even good stocks are being punished too.
-It hurts short-term, or novice investors as their first experience turns out to be negative and many times, these fears drive them out of the market.
+It hurts short-term or novice investors as their first experience turn out to be negative, and many times, these fears drive them out of the market.

 - The sudden downturn in the market affects the leveraged traders profoundly.
 Leverage is a double-mouthed sword, as it provides an option to earn or lose in multiples of one’s funds.
 The quantum of losses and earnings both gets magnified with borrowed capital.
 So, if the market falls sharply, the leveraged players suffer due to the additional charge of the borrowing along with falling prices of securities.

 - As it is evident from recent falls, the market takes away all the gains quite quickly what it has offered over time in market corrections.
 And, sometimes, the fall also brings an active bear market supported by a further decline in the prices.
 The prolonged bear market hurts the economy and is considered a big negative.